jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 ## Usage / Quick Start

-* Save the script to your home directory.
+1. Save the script to your home directory.
-* chmod +x setupTensorFlowGCE.sh
+2. ```chmod +x setupTensorFlowGCE.sh ```
-* Run: ./setupTensorFlowGCE.sh and follow any instructions.
+3. Run: ```./setupTensorFlowGCE.sh``` and follow any instructions that appear.
+This will take about 5 mins to install everything.
+4. Now the environment is setup we can compile TensorFlow.
+Ensure you are in correct directory: ```cd ~/tensorflow/tensorflow``` and then run: ```bazel build -c opt //tensorflow/tools/pip_package:build_pip_package```.
+This will take some time to compile.
+Grab a coffee.
+5. TensorFlow is now ready to be used!
+Woohoo!
+Run the included example to test: ```bazel run tensorflow/models/image/imagenet:classify_image```

 ## Notes